MaryumHayat/CEN323_G4_Caeser-Cipher-Tool/README.md

-# -Word-Maker-Game-COAL
+# Caesar Cipher Tool
-Word Maker Game is a simple word puzzle where the program gives a main word, and the player must form smaller valid words using only the letters of that word.
-Each correct word earns points, and repeated or invalid words are rejected.
+It is a 16-bit Assembly-based cryptographic utility developed for the 8086 architecture.
+It features a menu-driven interface that allows users to perform bi-directional Caesar Cipher encryption and decryption with variable shift keys.
+The tool implements a modular design using Procedures and Macros from the emu8086.inc library to ensure clean code and efficient I/O handling.
+It also includes a robust validation engine that ensures only alphabetical characters are shifted, maintaining the integrity of symbols and numbers within the input text.